B-UMMI/Chewie-NS/docs/user/synchronize_api.rst

 **schemas**.
 We also provide the option to **submit novel alleles**, that were identified locally and are not present in Chewie-NS.

-.. important:: **Only users registered at the Chewie-NS public server can submit new local alleles to update remote schemas, although all users can download schemas and novel alleles from the Chewie-NS public server**
+.. important:: **Only users registered at the Chewie-NS public server can submit new local alleles to update remote schemas,
+               although all users can download schemas and novel alleles from the Chewie-NS public server**

 To synchronize a local schema with its remote Chewie-NS public server version it is only necessary to provide the path to the schema directory.
-The simplicity of the process is ensured by a configuration file, present in all schemas downloaded from the Chewie-NS, that contains the identifier of the schema in the Chewie-NS and the last modification date of the schema.
+The simplicity of the process is ensured by a configuration file, present in all schemas downloaded from Chewie-NS, that contains the identifier of the schema in Chewie-NS and the last modification date of the schema.

 Configuration file content::